GulMunirHassan/testingdevops/README.md

-# testingdevops
+# TestingAppsdevops
-This Repo will be used in learning devops and testing applications
+This Repo will be used in learning devops and testing applications.